Food Costing in Hospitality: Calculate Costs and Maximize Profits

 List all ingredients

-Write down absolutely everything you need to make the dish: main ingredients, garnishes, oils, spices, sauces and decoration.
-Don't forget anything, every gram counts.
+Write down absolutely everything you need to prepare the dish: main ingredients, garnishes, oils, spices, sauces, and decoration.
+Don't forget anything; every gram counts.

 2

 Use a precision scale.
-Small variations in weight can mean big differences in monthly costs.
+Small weight variations can mean big differences in monthly costs.

 3

-Weigh the ingredient after cleaning, peeling and preparing it.
-The difference between gross and net is the waste.
+Weigh the ingredient after cleaning, peeling, and preparing it.
+The difference between gross and net is the shrinkage.
 Express it as a percentage.

 4

-Use the actual purchase price from your latest invoices.
+Use the real purchase price from your latest invoices.
 Calculate the cost of the net amount you actually use in the dish.

 Update prices monthly.
-Raw material costs fluctuate and your food costing must reflect it.
+Raw material costs fluctuate, and your costing must reflect that.

 5